laminas/laminas-diactoros/docs/book/v1/usage.md

 printf("Message:\n%s\n", $response->getBody());
 ```

-(Note: `zend-diactoros` does NOT ship with a client implementation; the above is just an
+(Note: `laminas-diactoros` does NOT ship with a client implementation; the above is just an
 illustration of a possible implementation.)

 ## Server-Side Applications